vidaud/seta/seta-doc/docs/user-guide/web-app.md

-Within the search page it is possible to search:
+Within the search page the options to search are:

 * By term
 * By phrase